Vientiane - The Land of Unique Culture Symbols in Laos

 Vientiane is really a wonderful land with variety of interesting attractions and new things to experience.
 You can also spend your time on visiting some others destinations to discover the unique culture of Laotian such as Wat Si Saket (the ancient temple), That Dam (Black Stupa) and Wat Si Muang.

-Discover Laos in luxury way with River Cruises in Laos.
+» Discover Laos in luxury way with Laos River Cruises.